 The top-ranked UEFA club competition is the UEFA Champions League, which has run annually since the 1992/93 season and is contested between the top 1-4 teams of each country’s domestic league.
 It is a successor to the European Cup held from 1955 to 1992, which only took place between the top team of each country.
-The Champions League is the most lucrative annual competition for UEFA as it generated revenue of 2.11 billion euros in 2020/21.
+The Champions League is the most lucrative annual competition for UEFA as it generated revenue of 2.8 billion euros in 2020/21.
 The newest change to the format of the competition will be introduced in 2024, when the number of participating clubs will be increased to 36 and a league phase to start will be implemented in which each team will have eight matches, four at home and four away, over the course of ten weeks, before the knock-out phase starts.
 Real Madrid is the most successful club in the history of the competition, having lifted the trophy a total of 14 times, after claiming it once again in the latest season of 2021/22.
-The club has also made the most appearances in the competition, taking part 48 times since its inaugural season in 1955.
+The club has also made the most appearances in the competition, taking part 52 times since its inaugural season in 1955.